 Tel: 08457 125 737

-Is a self-employed person who provides care in their own home for other people's children under the age of 8.
+A registered childminder is a self-employed person who provides care in their own home for other people's children.
 Many offer flexible working hours, including out of school care and some work at weekends.
-Childminders can offer free early years provision if they are registered to do so.

-Offers care for children from the age of 3 to 5 during school term time.
-Some groups take on younger children.
 The length of sessions can vary from 2 and a half to 4 hours and some offer full time childcare.
-Most offer free early years provision.

-Offers care for children after school.
-Some also provide care before school and during the holidays.
-Clubs are often based on school sites.
-Off-site clubs may collect children from local schools, either using transport or a 'walking bus'.
+An out of school club offers care and play for school aged children at times when the school is closed.
+Clubs are often based on school sites, although off-site clubs may collect children from local schools, either using transport or a 'walking bus'.

 Provides care for children while their parents or carers are occupied nearby.
 This care is offered in some colleges, supermarkets and leisure centres.